Myzumi/BeatRPC/README.md

 # **Warning, this is a unreleased Repository, You can see many things here already, but this is still far from done.
 Expect errors or problems when using this at the current stage!**

 # BeatRPC (BETA)
-BeatRPC is a (yet) Node.js Application that hooks into [Streamer Tools](https://github.com/EnderdracheLP/streamer-tools) and your Local Discord Client to show an amazing Rich Present to show of your BeatSaber Scores while you're playing!
+BeatRPC is a Node.js Application that hooks into [Streamer Tools](https://github.com/EnderdracheLP/streamer-tools) and your Local Discord Client to display an amazing Rich Presence to show of your BeatSaber Scores while you're playing!

 **BeatRPC is only made for Quest 2 or other devices that Support the usage of [BMBF](https://sidequestvr.com/app/747/bmbf)**

 # Features
 * Connects to your Local running Discord
 * Shows a nice RPC with informations about your current BeatSaber map
-* Shows Awesome buttons to directly download the map to try then out
+* Shows Awesome buttons to directly download the map to try them out
 * Most Features are automated, so no need to worry that you need to change anything!

 # Requirements